Is Your Liner in Need of Repairs? Consider HeatShield® Relining Options With English Sweep!

 When Will HeatShield® Not Work for Me?

-Not Sure if HeatShield® Will Work for You?
-Call Us for Guidance & book your appointment
+Not Sure if HeatShield® Will Work for Your Chimney?
+Call Us for Guidance & Book Your Appointment

 When it comes to relining work, you clearly have a lot of options.
 Fortunately for those living in St. Louis and the towns surrounding, our experts are here to help.
 We have a large number of Chimney Safety Institute of America (CSIA)-certified sweeps on our team, and company owner, Gregg Boss, is the only CSIA Master Chimney Sweep in the state.
 We’re certain we have answers to any relining-related questions you have!

-Call 636-225-3340 today or book your appointment and get the liner restoration option that’s best for your needs and budget!
+Call 636-225-3340 today or book your appointment online and get the liner restoration option that’s best for your needs and budget.